Bulging Eyes or Proptosis

 • Difficulty with eye movement

-• Increase in white part of eye showing
+• Increase in visible sclera (the white part of eye)

 • Glaucoma